 2020 dates and tickets

-You can typically buy tickets either at the box office of the relevant cinema just before a showing or online in advance through the Vienna Shorts website.
+So this year, there will be no cinema showings.
+In previous years, you would typically buy tickets either at the box office of the relevant cinema just before a showing or online in advance through the Vienna Shorts website.

 How to get to the cinemas